 Just keep in mind that not all redemption options provide the same value.
 With travel, for instance, you’ll get $500 in value from 50,000 miles.
 If you use those same miles to get cash back, though, you’ll get just $250.
 So before you use your rewards, make sure you know what you’re getting in return so you don’t end up leaving money on the table.

-It’s hard to dislike the Capital One Venture Card.
-The card offers an excellent welcome offer, great rewards and flexible redemption options for travel purchases.
+It’s hard to dislike the Capital One Venture Rewards Credit Card.
+The travel rewards card offers an excellent welcome offer, great rewards and flexible redemption options for travel purchases.
 The only reason to think twice about getting it is if you’re a travel rewards enthusiast who wants to maximize your rewards, especially through transfer partners.

-That’s because Capital One’s transfer ratio is subpar compared with American Express Membership Rewards, Chase Ultimate Rewards and Citi ThankYou Points.
-In addition to that, Capital One also only has one domestic airline partner, JetBlue.
+That’s because Capital One does not offer any domestic airline transfer partners.
 In contrast, Amex and Chase both partner with three domestic airlines and also offer more hotel partners.

-Finally, the Capital One Venture’s flat 2X rewards rate is sure to make a lot of frequent travelers happy.
+Finally, the Capital One Venture Rewards Credit Card’s flat 2X rewards rate is sure to make a lot of frequent travelers happy.
 But many other travel cards offer higher rewards rates on certain spending categories, which could allow you to maximize your rewards even more.